-- Redundancy available The redundancy is set up.
-When a component of the ring becomes inoperable, the redundant line takes over its function. - Configuration error: Error on ringport Link.
-An error is detected in the cabling of the ring ports.

-When the device operates in the Ring Manager mode, the following messages are possible:

-- Configuration error: Packets from another ring manager received.
+- Redundancy available.
+Ring is closed.
+Normal operation.
+The components in the ring operate as intended. - Configuration error: Error on ring port link.
+The device has detected a link error on a ring port.
+Verify that the correct port is selected in the Ring port 1 and Ring port 2 frames. - Redundancy not available.
+Ring is open.
+Check the Ring clients.
+The device has not detected a configuration error, but no redundancy is available. - Redundancy not available.
+At least one ring port is disabled.
+At least one of the ring ports is disabled.
+Verify that both ring ports are enabled.
+See the Basic Settings > Port dialog. - Configuration error: Packets from another ring manager received.
 Another device exists in the ring that operates in the Ring Manager mode.
 Enable the Ring manager function only on one device in the ring. - Configuration error: Ring link is connected to wrong port.
 A line in the ring is connected with a different port instead of with a ring port.
-The device only receives test data packets on one ring port.
+The device only receives test data packets on one of the ring ports.